Gurrt/software-process/assignment-1/combined.md

-According to the New York Times [4, page 7], documents released by House investigators reveal that the 'testing bulletin' showed that the website as of September 30 could handle only about 1100 users at a time, even though officials have said it should have been abble to accomodate perhaps as many as 60,000 users.
+According to the New York Times [4, page 7], documents released by House investigators reveal that the 'testing bulletin' showed that the website as of September 30 could handle only about 1100 users at a time, even though officials have said it should have been able to accommodate perhaps as many as 60,000 users.

 ## After the launch

 At its launch (1 October 2013) the website did not perform well.
-Only 271,000 of the 9.47 million users that try to registrate where succesfull. ?There was already $700 million dollar spend?
-In 2014 the total number of costs of the project is 1.7 billion dollar (reference).
+Only 271,000 of the 9.47 million users that try to register were successful.
+In 2014 the total costs of the project was 1.7 billion dollar (reference).
 Suddenly, one question arises.
 What would have happened if they had established a schedule of access to the site?.
 There were official warnings telling that the site was going to be unable to accommodate so many users at once.

-An extra team is recluted (22th October 2013) It was recognized that product testing was insufficient.
+An extra team is recruited (22th October 2013).
+It was recognized that product testing was insufficient.
 Serious underestimation of time.

 Quality Software Services, Inc. (QSSI) is selected as the contractor responsible  to now oversee federal website fixes (October 27, 2013).
-The *failure reason* points to a technical complexity (a single data center brings down the most critical mission, 'the website' this should be presumed and avoided).
-The *failure factor* leans at requirements that should be identi?ed and addressed before project completion.
+The *failure reason* points to a technical complexity (a single data centre brings down the most critical mission, 'the website' this should be presumed and avoided).
+The *failure factor* leans at requirements that should be identified and addressed before project completion.

 (October 31, 2013) Again an unrealistic schedule.
-Site crashed for second time due small amount of servers, an explicit gap at project definition and planning.
+The site crashed for a second time due to having a small amount of servers, an explicit gap at project definition and planning.

 (November 14, 2013) President Obama declares to press that he wasn't good